Back to blog

 Establishing Tax Residency in a New Country

-Step 1: Sever Ties With Your Old Country
+Step 1: Sever Ties With the Former Country

 • Cancel or sell property — An available home is the strongest residency tie